michael-denino/cloudformation-terraform-s3-backend/README.md

   "check_results": null
 }
 ```
-To verify state lock funtionality, run `terraform apply` and allow the process hang on the approval step.
+To verify state lock functionality, run `terraform apply` and allow the process hang on the approval step.
 Run `aws dynamodb scan --table-name <dynamodb-table-name>` from a second terminal session to return the items in the table.
 The table scan output should include a lock item with the `Info` attribute.
 The presence of this item indicates that the state is locked and prevents other `terraform` processes from updating the state file.

 Terraform will delete the lock item containing the `Info` attribute to unlock the state when the `terraform` process that created it completes.
 After the initial state file creation, Terraform will also maintain a persistent item with an md5 hash digest of the state file.
 The DynamoDB table scan output should be similar to the following:
 ```zsh